bflaven/BlogArticlesExamples/stop_starting_start_stopping/google_tag_manager_google_analytics/readme.md

 ## 4. Example for a WP
 Do not tinkering your theme, make a basic plugin!
 A quick and dirty plugin that hack any theme to implement GTM or GA.
-It change the footer, header and body of WP, use native WP function.
+It changes the footer, header and body of WP, use native WP function.
 Used Namespace and Class.
 Check directory `ga-gtml-hack-bf`.